FreshSupaSulley/Auto-2FA/README.md

 Contributing
 ------------
-Although development has (for the most part) concluded, feel free to submit pull requests for ideas on how to improve DuOSU.
+Although development for the most part has concluded, feel free to submit pull requests for ideas on how to improve DuOSU.
 You are also encouraged to adapt this repository into a project of your own.
 Credit to the original would be appreciated but not required.